marcocesarato/PHP-CPDO/README.md

 If you want a persitent you can use the method `CPDOCache::populate` for populate the cache and `CPDOCache::retrieve` for retrieve the cache.

-Thanks this methods you could implement a persistent cache system saving the data encoded (with json or serialization) and after restore the cache.
+Thanks these methods you could implement a persistent cache system saving the data encoded (with json or serialization) and after restore the cache.

 Pro:
 - Less database stress